TheAngryDarling/dswift-docker/README.md

     // Regenerate Xcode Project (If already exists) when package is updated "regenerateXcodeProject": false,

-    // Your public repositor information.
+    // Your public repository information.
 This is used when auto-generating readme files
-    // "repository": "https://github.com/YOUR REPOSITORY" <-- Sets the Service URL and repository name
+    // "repository": "https://github.com/YOUR REPOSITORY" < - - Sets the Service URL and repository name
     // OR
     // Please note, serviceName and repositoryName are optional
     // "repository": {